 Where a supplier and an iGT MAM have contractual arrangements in place for metering services which sit outside of the iGT UNC, both parties will utilise RGMA data flows, in accordance with Schedule 22 of SPAA (unless agreed otherwise in contract).

-Where the metering service is delivered based on the provisions in the iGT UNC, iGTs will continue to provide the service on the basis of its contract with the shipper.
+Where the metering service is delivered based on the provisions in the iGT UNC (under Part D), iGTs will continue to provide the service on the basis of its contract with the shipper.
 In addition to the processes in place with gas shipper customers, the relevant iGTs have agreed to send/receive certain RGMA data flows to/from gas suppliers, to support suppliers’ business processes.

 1.3 Purpose of this Guidance Document